flintdk/comp30820_Group2_Asteroids/README.md

 This is a Java game that was devolped using Javafx, it is based off the classic game of Asteroids, Asteroids is a classic arcade game, where a space ship moves through space destroying asteroids and occasional alien ships.
 The difficulty of the game increases as the levels progress.

+Player has a total of 3 lives and once there is no lives left the game is ended.

+This game also tracks the highest rank players and displays a hall of frame where players can see the top 5 players of all time

-USER INPUT
+USER CONTROLS

 The players ship can perform 5 actions:
 - Rotate Right Rotate the ship in the clockwise direction
 - Rotate Left Rotate the ship in the anti-clockwise direction
 - Fire Fire a bullet in the direction the ship is currently pointing
-- Apply Thrust Add speed to the current motion in the direction the ship is currently pointing Hyperspace  Jump  Disappear  from  current  location  and  reappear  in  a  new  location  on  the  screen  (The  new location should not be in contact with another object)
+- Apply Thrust Add speed to the current motion in the direction the ship is currently pointing
+- Hyperspace  Jump  Disappear  from  current  location  and  reappear  in  a  new  location  on  the  screen

+WAYS TO DIE

+- Get hit by an asteroids
+- Get shot by alien bullet

 Installation
 -------